Privacy & Cookies policy

 Data Protection law and the GDPR recognises that certain categories of personal information are more sensitive.
 This is known as sensitive personal data and covers health information, race, religious beliefs and political opinions.

 We do not always collect ‘sensitive personal data’ about our supporters or the people that use our services, unless there is a clear reason for doing so.
-For example with supporters – participation in a fundraising event or initiative or where we need this information to ensure that we provide appropriate facilities or support to enable you to participate in an event.
+For example, with supporters participating in a fundraising event or initiative, we would need this information to ensure that we provide appropriate facilities or support to enable individuals to participate in the event.

 We are a charity with an inclusive Christian ethos, working with people of all faiths and none.
 From time to time, we may seek to understand our audiences better by collecting information about religious affiliation.